Jordan-M-Young/brickproof/README.md

 - `git_provider` : the place your repo lives.
 Valid values include: `gitHub`, `bitbucketCloud`, `gitLab`, `azureDevOpsServices`, `gitHubEnterprise`, `bitbucketServer`, `gitLabEnterpriseEdition` and `awsCodeCommit`
 - `git_repo` : url of the repo you're cloning / testing
 - `branch` : the branch you're testing
+- `ignore` : a list of files or directories you want brickproof to ignore when testing.

 ### job

 - `job_name` : the name you wish your testing job to be associated with in databricks